ornwipa/ComIT_django/lecture_concepts/lecture_django.md

 ### Django Template

 A template is a text document or Python using string.
 Django template languages are HTML, CSS, JavaScript.

-There can be Python component in the .html file, using **{{ }}**.
+It can also be XML, CSV, JSON or email.

 The `views.py` should be changed to the following codes: